-There’s nothing this SEC girl’s heart loves more than a good barbecue sandwich.
+There’s nothing my Auburn (GO TIGERS) heart loves more than a good barbecue sandwich.
 And when it comes to a gold standard to make at home, this BBQ Venison Sandwich will leave no one disappointed.
+There’s nothing like BBQ on game day.
+I would know.
+Seriously.
+Now don’t get me wrong, I am always down for a Juicy Burger or some Sloppy Joes, but serve me up a BBQ sandwich and you’ve just stolen my heart!

 Sure, I may live in central Pennsylvania where currency at parties is pirogies & buffalo chicken dip but my heart and tastebuds lie much deeper south.
 I’m a proud Auburn University alumna, and you can bet your britches I’ve eaten my fair share of BBQ in my life.